amethyst/amethyst/book/src/appendices/a_config_files/arena_config.md

     config: ArenaConfig,
 }
 ```
-We'll need to load the config at start-up, so let's add a `new()` function that takes the path to the Ron
+We'll need to load the config at startup, so let's add a `new()` function that takes the path to the Ron
 config file.
 ```rust,ignore
 impl PongBundle {